verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/fasm.rst

 FASM metadata
 -------------

-While the metadata is ignored when packing, placing and routing, a new VPR tool ``genfasm`` uses the metadata to emit a FASM file.
+While the metadata is ignored when packing, placing and routing, the ``genfasm`` tool uses the metadata to emit a FASM file.
 The following metadata "keys" are recognized by "genfasm":

  * "fasm_prefix"